 ‘Ana has been a Porirua City Councillor since 2010.
 She was Deputy Mayor from 2013-16.
 Previous to her elected roles she was a primary school teacher.
 ‘Ana is of Te Atiawa, Tongan and NZ Pākehā descent.

 Sue has been an elected DHB board member since 2013.
-She is a Greater Wellington Regional councillor, deputy chair of the Consumer New Zealand Board, board member of UN Women New Zealand and an author.
-She has a Masters of Arts (Hons) in political science.
-She was a MP for 12 years and chaired Parliament's Health Select committee for 3 years.
+Sue is on the Board of Consumer New Zealand Board and is an author of six books.
+She was previously a journalist, a Wellington Regional and City Councillor and an MP for 12 years and chaired Parliament’s Health Select Committee for 3 years.
 In 2016, she received the New Zealand Women of Influence Award for Diversity.